deepmedic/deepmedic/documentation/README.md

 Previously we briefly discussed how to quickly run a pre-set example with a tiny CNN, just so you can check whether everything works on your system.
 In this section we will go through the process in a bit more detail.
 We also explain the main parameters that should be specified in the configuration files, in order for you to tailor the network and process to your needs.

-The **configuration files** in `examples/configFiles/deepMedicLess/` display these main parameters and the values used in our work in [[1](#citations)].
-In an effort to keep the configuration files simple for the user, many of the parameters are "hidden", being passed internally values that worked well in our experiments.
-The config files in `examples/configFiles/deepMedic/` display all the available parameters, in case one wants to dwell deeper.
+The **.cfg configuration files** in `examples/configFiles/deepMedicOriginal/` display the parameters used in our work in [[1](#citations)].
+In an attempt to make it simpler for the user, we also provide a cleaner version of the configuration files, named with "Less", where many parameters are "hidden".
+They are internally passed values that worked well in our experiments.
+Finally, the config files in `examples/configFiles/deepMedic/` provide a network configuration that we will be gradually updating with components that seem to improve the overall performance of the system.

 **_Note:_** The config files are parsed as python scripts, thus follow **python syntax**.
 Any commented-out configuration variables are internally given **default values**.